ocmod-space/ocmod-equal-sign/addons/journal/README.md

 # Equal Sign|Journal

 ## Description
-**Equal Sign|Journal** is an extension that allows the equality prefix to be used in product options.
+**Equal Sign|Journal** is an OpenCart extension that allows use the equal sign as a prefix for product options.
 Compatible with OpenCart 3.x with the [Journal](https://www.journal-theme.com) theme installed.

 ## Features